Trial Advocacy & Dispute Resolution Honors Board and Council

 Honors Board Member Information

-After one semester of service on the Trial Advocacy & Dispute Resolution Council, students are eligible to interview for a position on the Trial Advocacy & Dispute Resolution Honors Board.
-The Honors Board is comprised of a presiding barrister, a vice barrister, and six associate barristers.
+After one semester of service on the Trial Advocacy & Dispute Resolution Council, students who meet academic requirements are eligible to interview for a position on the Trial Advocacy & Dispute Resolution Honors Board.
 Honors Board barristers are selected at the end of the spring and fall semesters.
-Honors Board membership requires a top-third class rank or, in special cases, a discretionary appointment from the program director.

 Along with competing on various interscholastic trial advocacy and dispute resolution teams, the Trial Advocacy & Dispute Resolution Honors Board works with the program directors in managing the Council and planning and administering all events.
-Board members are responsible for administering events, including try-outs; 1L trial ad and ADR competitions; inter-squad, regional and national competitions; dress rehearsals; panel discussions; recruiting efforts; mentoring programs; and social events.
+Board members are responsible for administering events, including try-outs; 1L trial ad and dispute resolution competitions; inter-squad, regional and national competitions; dress rehearsals; panel discussions; recruiting efforts; mentoring programs; and social events.